mariamsendiony/AWS_Bike_Sharing_AutoGluon/project/report-template.md

 # Report: Predict Bike Sharing Demand with AutoGluon Solution
 #### NAME HERE Mariam Ahmed Elsendiony
+### What was the top performing model?
+WeightedEnsembleL3 with RMSE = 0.53433
 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
 TODO: Add your explanation